The Take Care Series

 Studio A4, Upper Level

 The Sun Seekers is an ongoing body of work to promote reconnection with the physical realm as a form of healing.
-Amy and Jennifer Khoshbin, a sister duo in the arts collective House of Trees, are presenting a public program meant to dissolve the heavy weight surrounding us during the pandemic into a greater awareness of the body and how to sustain our energy to keep fighting for justice.
+Amy and Jennifer Khoshbin, a sister duo in the arts collective House of Trees in collaboration with Wildcat Ebony Brown are presenting a public program meant to dissolve the heavy weight surrounding us during the pandemic into a greater awareness of the body and how to sustain our energy to keep fighting for justice.

 This public program will incorporate the audience into the Sun Seekers sci-fi narrative, which is an alternate world maintaining a direct correlation to our experience of the pandemic and the re-emergence and connection with the natural environment and each other.
-Visitors will be inducted to the Sun Seekers community through somatic rituals and be instructed on how to make their own ameliorative reflective objects to take with them such as capes and botanical sculptures using provided materials and guidance from the artists.
+Visitors will be inducted to the Sun Seekers community through somatic rituals and be instructed on how to make their own healing reflective objects to take with them using provided materials and guidance from the artists.

 Open Studios with Arts Center Residency Artists

 Visit LMCC's 2021 Arts Center artists-in-residence in their studios at The Arts Center, where they will share current works-in-progress, offer insights on their creative practice and engaging activities for attendees.
 Session Two residents include: Alchemyverse, Noel Caban, Raul De Lara, Rose DeSiano, Valerie Hallier, Ayo Jackson, Erin Johnson, Kirk Maynard, Iris McCloughan, Azita Moradkhani, Narcissister, Roxane Revon, Buket Savci, Gabriel G Torres, and Nathalie Wuerth.